0nix/ggj21/twine/evidence_questioning.md

 "Agent, there are hundreds of explanations that fit this piece of evidence that are much simpler than any malfeasance in another department that's not yours."
 Bayer chides.

-"Not to mention that's there's already something in file that explains this course of action, Hassel was unfortunately involved with an element that has been taken care of and if I think owning a piece of furniture from a friend is not against the law."
+"Not to mention that's there's already something in file that explains this course of action, Hassel was unfortunately involved with an element that has been taken care of.
+I think owning a piece of furniture that used to be owned by a friend, or what have you, is not against the law."
 Sessler agrees, a surprised look on his face. /n/n "Now, Agent, please tell us why we should even entertain this piece of evidence to be included into the dossier."
 Bayer says, rapping his finger on the papers.

 _Option 1_